vonovak/react-navigation-header-buttons/README.md

 | disabled?: boolean     | disabled 'item' is greyed out and `onPress` is not called on touch |                                                                        |
 | destructive?: boolean  | flag specifying whether this item is destructive                   | only applies to items shown with `overflowMenuPressHandlerActionSheet` |

-### `HeaderButtonsProvider`
+### `HeaderButtonsProvider` / `HeaderButtonsProviderPlain` / `HeaderButtonsProviderDropdownMenu`

-You need to wrap your root component with `<HeaderButtonsProvider />`. `stackType` is a required prop, which indicates whether you're using a native or JS stack.
+You need to wrap your root component with a HeaderButtons Provider. `stackType` is a required prop, which indicates whether you're using a native or JS stack.

+Importing: `import { your_chosen_provider } from 'react-navigation-header-buttons/your_chosen_provider'`.

+There are 3 providers to choose from.
+You'll get an actionable warning if you don't use the right one.

+- `HeaderButtonsProvider` - the default, which assumes you will use `overflowMenuPressHandlerDropdownMenu` on Android but not iOS (because that's the default behavior that the library ships with).
+- `HeaderButtonsProviderPlain` - use it if you're not planning to use `overflowMenuPressHandlerDropdownMenu`.
+It will shave a few kB off your bundle and Hermes won't have to parse the code that would not run in the end.
+- `HeaderButtonsProviderDropdownMenu` - use it if you're planning to use `overflowMenuPressHandlerDropdownMenu` on all platforms.

-Optional `spaceAboveMenu` prop can be used to set the distance between the top of the screen and the top of the overflow menu.
+Optional `spaceAboveMenu` prop can be used to set the distance between the top of the screen and the top of the overflow menu when using `overflowMenuPressHandlerDropdownMenu`.

 ### `HeaderButton`